denoland/docs/runtime/tutorials/how_to_with_npm/mongoose.md

+---
-# How to use Mongoose with Deno
+title: "How to use Mongoose with Deno"
+oldUrl:
+  - /runtime/manual/examples/how_to_with_npm/mongoose/
+---

 [Mongoose](https://mongoosejs.com/) is a popular, schema-based library that models data for [MongoDB](https://www.mongodb.com/).
 It simplifies writing